 Most dashboard BI solutions have highly customizable but intuitive user interfaces.
 They allow you to specify the number of panes, widgets, sources, etc. You can present data in the form of dynamic and static lists, tables, and charts.
 This section will cover some of the best BI dashboard tools.

-Additionally, Geckoboard allows companies to integrate elements from external data sources such as social media.
+Geckoboard provides access to over 60 different data sources.
+You can integrate elements from external data sources such as social media.
 For instance, you can track and view Facebook usage data in real-time.
-Geckoboard provides you with access to over 60 different data sources.

 Cyfe is a great alternative all-in-one cloud-based BI solution for creating dynamic dashboards and screens.
 Its user interface is intuitive and easy to master.
 However, it does sacrifice customizability for simplicity.
 This shouldn’t be a problem for most users.